naatanaelk/aws-ansible-lamp/README.md

 And one optional playbook you can run:
 - configure-web.yml (On Progress)

+When you are finished and want to terminate all instances, you can run:
+- terminate-ec2.yml

 ## Installing Ansible on you Control Node
 To use ansible automation script, you will need ansible on a separate machine or virtual machine.
 For this project, I am using ubuntu 20.04 as my Control Node.
 You can also use other linux machine for your control node.
 This playbook is working on:
 - Ansible version >= 2.9